Running WRF¶

 WRF compiled for vortex-following does not support the “specified move” or static nested (“basic”) options.

-No nest input is needed, but note that the automatic moving nest works best for a well-developed vortex.
+No nest input is needed, but note that this option best performs with a well-developed vortex.

 To use non-default values, add and edit the following namelist variables in the &domains record: